10 Best Free Things to Do in San Diego

 1 Father Junipero Serra Trail San Diego, CA 92119

-Mission Trails Regional Park, also known as the third Jewel in the City of San Diego Park System, is one of the largest urban parks in the United States and is the home to numerous popular hiking trails including: Cowles Mountain, Kwaay Paay Peak and Old Mission Dam Historic Site.
-There are around 65 miles of trails and over 7,200 acres where hikers and mountain bikers can go to spend their day making memories.
+Also known as the third Jewel in the City of San Diego Park System, Mission Trails Regional Park is one of the largest urban parks in the United States.
+The area is the home to numerous popular hiking trails including: Cowles Mountain, Kwaay Paay Peak and Old Mission Dam Historic Site.

 Learn More